Doğuş Balbay: Amateur career

 Doğuş was not drafted in the 2011 NBA draft but was linked with various European teams, including his native Fenerbahçe.
 His strength, versality, defensive prowess and speed is said to resemble Fenerbahçe and national player Ömer Onan.

 ESPN analyst Fran Fraschilla named Doğuş his favourite player in the 2011 Eurocamp.

 Professional career

 In July 2011, he signed a three-year contract with Anadolu Efes.
 He won the 2012 BSL All-Star Slam Dunk Contest, securing the win by jumping over Anadolu Efes teammate and 2010 BSL All-Star Slam Dunk Contest champion Sinan Güler on his way to the basket.
 In May 2014, he re-signed his contract with Anadolu Efes.

+On 23 June 2023, Balbay amicably parted ways with the Turkish powerhouse after 12 seasons together.

+On 13 December 2023, he announced his retirement from professional basketball.